 Thus, one of the first police psychology functions involved preemployment screening of applicants, using psychological tests and assessments, a fairly traditional responsibility for psychologists but one that was new to police.
-Later, clinical services were requested and, by 1980, psychologists were not only screening applicants but also counseling officers on how to cope with the stress of policing.
+Later, clinical services were requested and, by 1980, psychologists were not only screening applicants but notion that excessive force is not just a problem of individuals but may also reflect organizational deficiencies.
+These profiles are presented in the following sections in ascending order of frequency, along with possible interventions.